rollkit/docs/docs/tutorials/local-da-devnet.md

 3. Finally, deploy your rollup to the DA Layer's mainnet

 Whether you're a developer simply testing things on your laptop or using a virtual machine in the cloud, this process can be done on any machine of your choosing.
-We tested it out successfully on a machine with the following specs:
+We tested it out on a machine with the following specs:

 - Memory: 1 GB RAM
 - CPU: Single Core AMD